amundo/unicode-ipa-features/README.md

 Experimenting with creating a database of default phonetic features for all IPA characters.

-These databases are incomplete: there are no features for diacrtics yet, for instance.
+These databases are incomplete: there are no features for diacritics yet, for instance.

 There are two data files in this repo: